dgaydukov/cert-aws/files/sa.md

 Healthchecks are already built into endpoints, so you don't need to explicitly define them.

 ###### FSx
 FSx - file system for windows and lustre.
-File system is accesible from inside aws.
+File system is accessible from inside aws.
 If you want to access it from on-premises you have to use direct connect or VPN.
 Lustre - distributed file system for cluster computing (portmanteau word derived from Linux and cluster).
 Generally FSx is cheaper than EFS (cause EFS provides 100% durability with multi-AZ deployment).
 FSx Lustre on average more faster then EFS